top of page

 Do you accept applications for booths for vendors/clubs/organizations?

-Yes, if you offer a product or service that serves the needs of homeschool families and are interested in being an exhibitor in our resource fair or an advertiser at our 2026 convention, please review our exhibitor guidelines and submit an Exhibitor Application.
+Yes, if you offer a product or service that serves the needs of homeschool families and are interested in being an exhibitor in our resource fair, please review our exhibitor guidelines and submit an Exhibitor Application.

 Can I come if I don’t live in Delaware?